meyhaa/Interactive-Lab-Hub/Lab 1/README.md

 2) You can use any modality (e.g., vibration, sound) to prototype the behaviors!
 Again, be creative!
 3) We will be grading with an emphasis on creativity.

-For Part 2 of this lab, I focused on also incorporating the client into the interaction system.
-Thus, the activity involved has expanded to include John.
+For Part 2 of this lab, I focused on incorporating the client into the interaction system.
+From peer feedback, we brainstormed a number of different scenarios when it would be important for the client to  actively participate in the system: when the client…
+- Wants to call for help
+- Is not able to get up out of bed but needs assistance
+- Communicate to caregiver that help is not urgently needed

+As a result, John now has a large “button” near his side table and is a primary player in the system.
+When John presses the button on his side table, the lights start blinking orange compared to the static orange through passive detection.
+The difference in the light interaction represents the urgency to Lisa.

+Current bed monitoring systems use loud alarms but also are plagued by false positive alarms; this ultimately ends up impacting the sleep of clients.
+Thus, light still remains the main modality of interaction in the system to minimize disturbances to John’s sleep.

 \*\***Documentation of Updates **\*\*